TOP DOWN AND FULL THROTTLE

 Here’s an even more mind-boggling stat from the first year of the Convertible Division: North Carolina native Bob Welborn won the first series championship in 1956, despite finishing on lead lap only five times in the 45 races he entered.
 In fact, Welborn didn’t finish on the lead lap of the final 30 Convertible Division races he ran in 1956.

 But what he did do was finish in the top five 32 times and the top 10 a total of 39 times.
 In fact, Welborn had only two finishes worse than 15th all year long.
-So despite posting just three victories to Turner’s 22, Welborn won the crown by being far more consistent.
+So despite posting just three victories to 22 for Turner, Welborn won the crown by being far more consistent.

 7. Family Affair

-The 1957 Convertible Division season saw Wood Brothers Racing patriarch and Hall of Famer Glen Wood (2012) win a career-high four races.
-While the Wood Brothers team didn’t run for premier series championships in the 1950s, Glen ran a full Convertible schedule in 1957, posting 23 top-five and 26 top-10 finishes in 36 races to finish third in points behind repeat champion Bob Welborn and Joe Weatherly (2015).
+The 1957 Convertible Division season saw Wood Brothers Racing patriarch Glen Wood (Class of 2012) win a career-high four races.
+While the Wood Brothers team didn’t run for Cup Series championships in the 1950s.
+Glen ran a full Convertible schedule in 1957, posting 23 top-five and 26 top-10 finishes in 36 races to finish third in points behind repeat champion Bob Welborn and Joe Weatherly (Class of 2015).

 6. Final Hurrah